-You'll be glad to hear it's not all surgery and expensive magical creams that keeps the stars looking so fresh-faced.
-These celebs have some simple and sensible anti-ageing advice for you!
+It's not all surgery and expensive magical creams that keeps the stars looking so fresh-faced, these celebrity anti ageing secrets are simple and easy to follow at home.

-Ever feel like the rich and the famous have some sort of divine knowledge on how to stay looking young forever, which they’re selfishly keeping a secret from all us mere mortals?
+Ever feel like the rich and the famous have access to celebrity anti ageing secrets on how to stay looking young forever, which they’re selfishly keeping from all us mere mortals?

 Well we’ve got some good news, we’ve found some celebs who are willing to spill the beans on how they do it.
 And you’ll be pleased to hear it’s not all down to surgery and ridiculously expensive wrinkle-zapping serums that you’d never be able to afford.
 Some of the best anti-ageing advice is actually just the most simple.
 And while we’re sure they must have the odd pricey product that they’re keeping schtum about, most of this advice is actually surprisingly easy for you to follow at home.